Tina’s Breast Cancer Story: Ductal & Lobular Carcinoma In Situ, Stage 3A, ER+

 I had really bad nausea.
-First time I did the Adriamycin Cytoxan I went in, probably administered about 10 or 11 in the morning.
+First time I did the Adriamycin-Cytoxan I went in, probably administered about 10 or 11 in the morning.
 By the time I got home it was early afternoon and by 4 that afternoon I just felt horrible.
-It felt a hangover and you had no idea when or if you were going to throw up but you just felt you were going to throw up.
+It felt like a hangover and you had no idea when or if you were going to throw up but you just felt you were going to throw up.
 I felt that way probably for three days.

 My smells were really heightened to me.
-My cousin was there and she was making pancakes and I didn’t even know pancakes had a smell, but it was the most horrible smell ever and I was like, “Oh my gosh, I have to leave this level of the house, I can’t even handle it.”
+My cousin was there and she was making pancakes.
+I didn’t even know pancakes had a smell, but it was the most horrible smell ever and I was like, “Oh my gosh, I have to leave this level of the house, I can’t even handle it.”
 I was taking the anti-nausea meds that they gave me, but it was almost like I was behind and I could never get ahead.

 I would not have any hunger.
 And I am always hungry, but I had no hunger.
 For me to eat maybe a teaspoon of Cream of Wheat and maybe a cracker in a day was enough.
 I had to force myself to even do that.

 But usually by about the third day, I’d start to get hungry for something again and then I knew it was out of my system.
 I tried to walk and keep active because movement is definitely good, you want to keep your body moving.

 You want to drink as much water as possible, but even water I ended up hating and I ended up switching to sparkling water.
 It tasted so much better, and ginger ale, I tried to do different things.
 Even today, I still hate Ice Mountain water.
 It reminds me of my chemo at the hospital because that’s the water that they gave you there.